Open Access Mandates: A New Form of Scholarly Publishing

 While ideological desires to share research freely certainly propel open access, one major contribution to its overall growth has been the rise in mandates from funding agencies, institutions, and national and international governments.
 What do these new mandates mean for scholarly publishing over the next decade?

 What is an open access "mandate"?

-- In 2007, the Brazilian government passed a bill stating that all higher education institutions should house an online repository where their research is freely accessible [pdf in Portuguese].
+- In 2007, the Brazilian government passed a bill stating all higher education institutions should house an online repository where their research is freely accessible [pdf in Portuguese].
 Failure to comply would result in revocation of federal research funding.

 Horizon 2020 and Open Access in the European Union

 As an example of an initiative with potentially far-reaching implications for worldwide research, the European Union recently announced a goal of having all scientific papers freely accessible by 2020.
 While this new resolution is not law, it is still likely to shape policy in member nations, leading them to follow the example set by the Dutch government.

 The announcement is made even stronger when considered in conjunction with the powerful investment to be made as part of Horizon 2020, the EU's new plan to provide almost €80 billion toward research and innovation through the year 2020.
 This new, simplified flow of research funding for European scientists seeks to boost research output, while at the same time requiring that research it supports be made open access.

 Interested in funding from Horizon 2020?

 If you are an researcher in the EU, and you are interested in applying for funding from the Horizon 2020 program, here are helpful links with more information.

 How do initiatives like Horizon 2020 affect research authors?